rolasotelo/pinata-project-web/src/slides/mexico.md

 * ・Our capital is Mexico City.
 Built in a lake. it sinks 12 cm every year. ⛵️
 * ・We have 69 official languages.
 But Spanish is the most spoken one, followed by Nahuatl and Mayan. 🇪🇸
-* ・In May 2022, the Czech Republic and Mexico celebrated 100 years of the establishment of diplomatic relations. 🇨🇿 💜 🇲🇽

 A Beautiful country with a lot of contradictions.
 A lot of deserts and beautiful beaches.
 A lot of poverty and a lot of wealth.
 A lot of violence and a lot of peace.
 A lot of good food and a lot of bad food.
 A lot of good music and a lot of bad music.
 A lot of Mexico.